CourtimusPrime/DataDan-MCP/README.md

 DataDan is a permissioned MCP server that connects Claude Code to multiple PostgreSQL databases.

 Instead of giving Claude total access to your database with a connection string (which is super risky), configure read/write/delete/yolo permissions to your databases, schemas, and tables.
+This lets Claude play around with your database while mitigating the risk of nuking it.